 - 3. Rates sewer rates and capacity charge. - FP-15: King County shall charge its customers sewer rates and capacity charges sufficient to cover the costs of constructing and operating its wastewater system.
 Revenues shall be sufficient to maintain capital assets in sound working condition, providing for maintenance and rehabilitation of facilities so that total system costs are minimized while continuing to provide reliable, high quality service and maintaining high water quality standards. - 1.
 Existing and new sewer customers shall each contribute to the cost of the wastewater system as follows: - a.
 Existing customers shall pay through the monthly sewer rate for the portion of the existing and expanded conveyance and treatment system that serves existing customers. - b.
 New customers shall pay costs associated with the portion of the existing wastewater conveyance and treatment system that serves new customers and costs associated with expanding the system to serve new customers.
 New customers shall pay these costs through a combination of the monthly sewer rate and the capacity charge.
-Such rates and charges shall be designed to have growth pay for growth. - 2.
-Sewer rate.
+Such rates and charges shall be designated to have growth pay for growth.

+- 2. Sewer rate.
 King County shall maintain a uniform monthly sewer rate expressed as charges per residential customer equivalent for all customers. - a.
 Sewer rates shall be designed to generate revenue sufficient to cover, at a minimum, all costs of system operation and maintenance and all capital costs incurred to serve existing customers. - b.
 King County should attempt to adopt a multiyear sewer rate to provide stable costs to sewer customers.
 If a multiyear rate is established and when permitted upon the retirement by the county of certain outstanding sewer revenue bonds, a rate stabilization reserve account shall be created to ensure that adequate funds are available to sustain the rate through completion of the rate cycle.
 An annual report on the use of funds from this rate stabilization account shall be provided annually to the RWQC. - c.
-The executive, in consultation with the RWQC, shall propose for council adoption policies to ensure that adequate debt service coverage and emergency reserves are established and periodically reviewed.

-- 3. Capacity charge.
-The amount of the capacity charge shall be a uniform charge applied to each residential customer class structure type based on an estimate of the average persons-per-household occupancy for each such a residential customer class structure type.
-The amount shall be approved annually and shall not exceed the cost of capital facilities necessary to serve new customers.
-The methodology that shall be applied to set the capacity charge is set forth in FP-15.3.a. - a.
+The executive, in consultation with the RWQC, shall propose for council adoption policies to ensure that adequate debt service coverage and emergency reserves are established and periodically reviewed. - 3.
+Capacity charge.
+The amount of the capacity charge shall be a uniform charge, shall be approved annually and shall not exceed the cost of capital facilities necessary to serve new customers.
+The methodology that shall be applied to set the capacity charge is set forth in FP-((12)) 15.3.a. - a.
 The capacity charge shall be based on allocating the total cost of the wastewater system (net of grants and other non rate revenues) to existing and new customers as prescribed in this subsection.
 The total system cost includes the costs to operate, maintain, and expand the wastewater system over the life of the RWSP.
 Total estimated revenues from the uniform monthly rate from all customers and capacity charge payments from new customers, together with estimated non rate revenues, shall equal the estimated total system costs.
 The capacity charge calculation is represented as follows:

-Capacity = Charge [Total system costs - rate revenue from existing customers] - Rate revenue from new customers - Number of new customers where:
+Capacity = Charge Total system costs - rate revenue from existing customers - Rate revenue from new customers Number of new customers where: